-Armed with the latest technology and apps, travelers can share their feedback in real-time through online reviews or social media posts.
+For years now, travelers have been able to share their feedback in real-time through online reviews and social media posts.
 With the reach of Facebook, Twitter, Yelp, and Google, reviews both good and bad will fly at record speed around the world.
 This 24/7 feedback cycle creates a sense of immediacy for all business owners but hotel managers in particular need to stay ahead of them.
 Responding in real-time is not hoped for – it’s expected.
 This can be overwhelming without a plan.
 Utilize these four proactive and reactive methods to make the most of customer feedback:

 - Send an in-stay survey.
 Rather than wait for feedback, consider a more proactive approach by sharing a brief in-stay survey via text or email.
-Similar to the staff asking, “How is everything going with your stay?”, these surveys provide a channel for direct, easy-to-monitor feedback that also allows for improvement during the stay.
-As a proactive measure, in-stay surveys help prevent many issues from becoming public on social media or trip review sites – but only if you’re monitoring the responses and addressing the issues immediately.
+Similar to the staff asking, “How is everything going with your stay?” these surveys provide a channel for direct, easy-to-monitor feedback that also allows for improvement during the stay.
+In-stay surveys help prevent many issues from becoming public on social media or trip review sites – but only if you’re monitoring the responses and addressing the issues immediately.
 Doing this could get you a positive review at the end instead of finding out after that they were unhappy.

 - Stop potential problems before they become issues.
 Yes, it’s great to have a reliable and efficient on-call team, but it’s even better to solve issues before your guests even notice them.
 By performing maintenance tasks and pest control regularly, you help to reduce your instances of big, overwhelming issues that negatively impact your customer experience.
 Bed bugs are an issue in all hotels so having a canine detection team come in to inspect will catch just one bed bug (even just one bed bug egg) so you can treat before anyone knew there was a problem.
 Scenting services can also create a calm environment as well as neutralize pest-attracting and guest-deterring odors.
 It’s an easy one to add that can have a large impact.